 You might watch Netflix, HBO Go, or Hulu Plus for personal use on your iPad, but while these may not always be appropriate for students, there are many free iPad apps for streaming video that will work great in your classroom.
-The days of running to the VCR to record a clip off a television program are long gone.
+The days of running to the VCR to record a clip from a television program are long gone.
 If you want to hook students with a film clip, to connect your classwork to reality television, or to inspire children's interest in a topic through educational programming, there are many apps that can be used to stream content on your iPad.

-If it's a clip from NOVA on Stonehenge or a documentary on the Dust Bowl you're looking for, you've found the right app.
-PBS has lots of material that will stream straight your your iPad.
+If it's a clip from NOVA on Stonehenge or a documentary on the Dust Bowl that you're looking for, you've found the right app.
+PBS has lots of material that will stream straight to your iPad.
 With an easy-to-navigate platform, the PBS for iPad app has an abundance of local and national programming available for your classroom.
-Bookmark your favorite clips at home so they'll be easy to find when you're ready to share them with students.
+Bookmark your favorite clips at home so that they'll be easy to find when you're ready to share them with students.

 The History Channel app is simply called History, a wonderful tool for streaming clips and full episodes of a variety of programming.
 I can't decide if my favorite part of this app is the well-organized series of clips from the program America: The Story of Us or The Ultimate Guide to the Presidents.
 Instead of searching through a long video for the perfect moment, these snippets are already broken down into perfect pieces.
 This app has lots of options for the American history classroom and clips that can connect to English language arts and science topics.